-A glorious Viking past with its warlike imagery and tales of saints and earls is an important part of Orkney’s history that writers have chronicled.
-Many Orcadians are descended from the Norse people who settled in the islands in the late 8th century, a genetic study found.
-Orkney was part of a Scandinavian kingdom until the islands were pawned to the Scottish Crown by Christian I of Denmark as a dowry for his daughter’s marriage to James III of Scotland in 1468.
+Orkney remained part of a Scandinavian kingdom until 1468 when the islands were pawned to the Scottish Crown by Christian I of Denmark as a dowry for his daughter’s marriage to James III of Scotland.

 The great story of Orkney’s Viking Age is told in the Orkneyinga Saga, written in Iceland in the 12th century.
-You can follow in the footsteps of the Norse through the Orkneyinga Saga Trail.
-Interpretation boards are at key locations of Viking events and places.
-The trail’s centre is at Orphir next to the Earl’s Bu, a farmstead where a murder took place, and a round church.
-Other key sites include St Magnus’ Kirk, Birsay, Dingieshowe, site of a Norse parliament and Egilsay where St Magnus was martyred.
+You can follow in the footsteps of the Norse through the Orkneyinga Saga Trail, with interpretation boards marking key Viking events and places.
+The trail’s centre can be found in Orphir, next to the Earl’s Bu - a farmstead where a murder took place - and a round church.
+Other key Viking sites include St Magnus’ Kirk in Birsay, Dingieshowe - site of a Norse parliament - and the island of Egilsay, where St Magnus was martyred.
 The most glorious memorial to the age is St Magnus Cathedral, a splendid medieval building which was at the heart of the powerful Earldom of Orkney.
-Next door is the Bishop's Palace, thought to have been built around the same time as the cathedral by Bishop William "the old".
+Close by lies the Bishop's Palace, thought to have been built around the same time as the cathedral by Bishop William "the old".

-Other signs of the Norse presence remain in place names which are mainly Norse in origin, remain one of the most visible signs of the islands' Viking past.
+Orkney's place names, most of which are Norse in origin, remain one of the most visible signs of the islands' Viking past.
 Indeed, the suffix 'ay' in many Orkney island names comes from the Old Norse name for island.
-And Orkney’s unofficial language spoken by country people for nearly 1000 years was Norn, derived from Old Norse.
-Today, jewellers and other craftspeople take inspiration from Viking carvings.
+And Orkney’s unofficial language, spoken by country people for nearly 1000 years, was Norn - derived from Old Norse.
+Today, jewellers and other local craftspeople take much inspiration from Viking carvings and culture.